pszulc1/k8s-clu-mon/README.md

 If necessary use `jsonnet -m test/base -J vendor test/base.jsonnet` to prepare `test/base/*` files.
 Test cases are not comprehensive, they should rather be treated as proof of concept.

+To close the new release:

+- set `(import 'global.json').version` consistently with the new release tag,
+- `make docs` to update reference to version tag which was set as above.

 ## Project status

 It is the first version, although it has been revised many times needs tunning and extensions.